 With tours to Toronto in 2006, Vancouver in 2008 & Boston in 2011 the club has gradually rebuilt itself and the fun has returned.
 The Club’s efforts were recognised with the award of the Scottish Hydro Electric Club of the Month for March 2008.

-This year following league restructuring and an injury ravaged season Gordonians will be looking for promotion from Caledonia Division 1 into the newly created East championship.
+This year Gordonians will be looking for promotion from Caledonia Division 1 into National 3.
 Gordonians are very much a Club where player improvement and enjoyment come first.

 Three other former pupils of Robert Gordon's College have gone on to achieve international success with other clubs.
 Derek Deans (Hooker) played for Hawick and was capped for Scotland against England in 1968.
 Stuart Grimes (Lock / Number 8) was first capped for Scotland against Australia in 1997 and has now amassed 71 caps, and Chris Cusiter (Scrum Half), who first played for Scotland against Wales in 2004 and has 17 caps and completed a British Lions tour of New Zealand.
 We wish them both many more caps.